 Additional Student Loan Assistance Programs

-AmeriCorps: This organization is the domestic arm of the Peace Corps, and it offers up to $7,400 in living stipends.
-Will pay approximately $4,725 in education awards upon completion of one year’s successful service.
+AmeriCorps: The AmeriCorps organization is the domestic arm of the Peace Corps, and it offers living stipends.
+And, they also offer education awards upon the successful service completion of your agreed term.

 Military Service: The Student Loan Repayment Program (SLRP).
-Under the Student Loan Repayment Program, when you enlist the Army will pay back up to $65,000 in qualified education loans (up to $20,000 for reservists), the Navy up to $65,000 and the Air Force up to $10,000.
+Under the Student Loan Repayment Program, when you enlist the Army will pay back up to $65,000 in qualified education loans, the Navy up to $65,000 and the Coast Guard up to $10,000 (per year for 6 years for repayment of student debt).
 The military services have unique student loan repayment programs designed to help recruit and retain active duty and reserve personnel, including both officers and enlisted.

 If you know anyone burdened under student loan debt and may be eligible for these programs let them know!